Wilfred Conwell Bain: The construction of the university opera hall

 When the Musical Arts Center at Indiana officially opened in April 1972, it was the first of its kind at a university.
 Before then, there were performance venues at universities with great aesthetics and acoustics (such as Frank Lloyd Wright's Gammage at Arizona State University), but few equipped specifically for both education and state-of-the-art professional level opera productions.
 The hall's proscenium is 69 feet (15 feet longer than that of the Met).
 Like the Met, the hall has four stages: The main (90 by 60 feet), two side stages (50 by 50 by 28), and a rear stage (which holds a 48-foot turntable and allows the front stage to increase its depth by an additional 55 feet).
 The side and rear stages are equipped electrically controlled wagons on which complete sets can be assembled and them moved onto the main stage.
 And on the main stage, there are traps every 6 feet.
 The house's pit is on elevators and is 55 by 60 feet.
 The lighting equipment was, at the time, sophisticated, capable of presetting over 200 cues.
 The hall has a full audio/visual recording studio with facilities for live radio and TV broadcasts.
 Bain saw the facility not as a gigantic auditorium, but as a giant, varied classroom.
 There are dozens of rooms for rehearsals and classrooms (two that are large enough for orchestra and chorus), three for ballet, and several of identical size for staging rehearsals.
 A typical production could involve 200 students, faculty and staff.
 And, while one work is being performed, several others can be in rehearsal simultaneously.
 Bain felt that the hall was as good as that of the Metropolitan Opera, if not in many ways superior.
 Although the Met seats 3,700 while IU's hall seats 1,450, Bain regarded it as an advantage because (i) it makes possible a more intimate theatrical experience for the audience, (ii) it doubles the need for performances (good for double casting and student musicians needing experience), and (iii) it puts less strain on young voices.

-Dean of deans

-Bain has been called "The Dean of Deans," for various reasons, including the fact that several students under him at both North Texas and Indiana went on to become heads of music at notable institutions of higher learning.
-Some of these people include: